pixelking20/ASTEC-examples/README.md

 # ASTEC-examples

-This repository contains the notebook that was used to generate most of the figures of the following article: [Contact-dependent cell communications drive morphological invariance during ascidian embryogenesis](https://www.biorxiv.org/content/early/2017/12/24/238741)
+This repository contains the notebook that was used to generate most of the figures of the following article: [Contact area–dependent cell communication and the morphological invariance of ascidian embryogenesis](https://science.sciencemag.org/content/369/6500/eaar5663)

 **It is important to notice that the notebook will not work without the datasets that should be manually included in the folder Data**

 The datasets are not included in this repository for space reasons.
-They can be accessed and downloaded at https://figshare.com/s/765d4361d1b073beedd5.
+They can be accessed and downloaded at https://figshare.com/collections/Contact-area_dependent_cell_communications_and_the_morphological_invariance_of_ascidian_embryogenesis/4529990/2.

 ## I - CONTENTS OF THE  REPOSITORY
   - ASTEC-JupyterNotebook.ipynb: the notebook which expose some examples on how to handle t